alfonsomunozpomer/sierpinski-react/README.md

 ## Areas for improvement
 - Generate triangle paths in a worker and redraw when they are ready
+- Only draw/generate visible triangles
+- Use WebGL
 - Zooming relative to to the mouse pointer
 - Touch events
 - More meaningful tests